 A recent study showed that over 60% of Oregon residents watched cartoons.
 Based on this study, executives at Cartoon Channel spent $10 million to expand their access to Oregonians, who appear to be avid fans of cartoons.

 Note that this survey doesn’t say anything about the specific Oregon residents polled.
 Are they school children?
 The results seem to indicate so.
 A sample must be representative of the overall population that we want to study in order to make a general conclusion.

 In a recent survey conducted by Wall Street Weekly of its readers, 80% of the respondents indicated their strong disapproval of increased capital gains taxes.
 This survey clearly shows that increased capital gains taxes will be met with strong opposition from the electorate.

-The data for the inference in this argument is drawn from a sample that is not representative of the entire electorate.
-The survey was conducted of just people who invest, and not random members of the electorate.
-People who read about investing are more likely to have an opinion on the topic of taxes on investments different than the population at large.
+The data for the conclusion in this argument is drawn from a sample that is not representative of the entire electorate.
+The survey was conducted of people who invest, and not random members of the electorate.
+People who read about investing are more likely to have an opinion on the topic of taxes on investments than the population at large.

 2. The Insufficient Sample Fallacy (Hasty Generalization/Sweeping Generalization)

 The Fallacy of the Insufficient Sample is committed whenever an inadequate sample is used to justify the conclusion drawn.
 In a Biased Sample, people are pulled from a non-representative group, in an Insufficient Sample, not enough people are polled to make a statistically significant result.

 I have worked with three people from New York City and found them to be obnoxious, pushy and rude.
 It is obvious that people from New York City have a bad attitude.

 Observations of three people are not sufficient to support a conclusion about 10 million.
 Bad luck could account for meeting three bad people.
 Try this one: